wialon/python-wialon/README.md

 Wialon
 =========

 `Wialon` is a Python wrapper for Remote Api.
-(Now with support for Python 3)
+(Now with support for Python 3 since v1.0.2)

 Installation
 ------------